 Six Sigma trained professionals are categorized into "belts" or levels based on their capabilities, roles, and contributions.
 These trained expert resources are key to the attainment of operational excellence.

-Six Sigma belt levels
+What are the Six Sigma belt levels?

 - Master Black Belts tend to be more at the program level and provide coaching for Black Belts and Green Belts.
 They are also responsible for determining strategy and developing KPIs.